 We assume a clear Property Enquiry Certificate shall be provided in due course and that the property has a clear Title.
-We further assume that any necessary statutory consent for the property in its current state is in place.
-If this is not the case, these should be referred back to the surveyor.
+We further assume that any necessary statutory consents for the property in its current state are in place.
+If any works did require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.

-The Solicitor must also ensure that any prospective purchaser fully understands the nature, criteria and basis of a Home Report and in particular what a Home Report is and what it is not and this should be done before any prospective purchaser makes an offer for this property based on the content of this report.
+The Solicitor must also ensure that any prospective purchaser fully understands the nature, criteria and basis of a Home Report and in particular what a Home Report is and what it is not (an exhaustive Condition Report) and this should be done before any prospective purchaser makes an offer for this property based on the content of this report.
 If the Solicitor or purchaser requires any clarification in relation to this they must contact the surveyor or familiarise themselves with the nature and criteria of this type of report.